Case: Community Economic Development Center of Southeastern Massachusetts v. Scott Bessent

 In their complaint, plaintiffs alleged that all defendants: (i) violated the APA by acting contrary to law through the disclosure of taxpayer information and by acting arbitrarily and capriciously in failing to consider, among other things, reliance interests and the risk of data errors; (ii) violated the First Amendment by chilling speech, association, and the right to petition through the threatened use and disclosure of tax data; and (iii) acted ultra vires by undertaking agency actions beyond the scope of statutory authorization.
 The complaint further asserted that the SSA and IRS violated the Accardi Doctrine by departing from their own internal privacy and data protection regulations without formal amendment.

 On October 8, 2025, defendants filed a motion for a stay of all pretrial deadlines in light of a lapse in appropriations affecting the Department of Justice, the SSA, the IRS, and the DHS.
 The motion requested that deadlines be extended until funding is restored and that any deadlines missed during the lapse be adjusted accordingly.
 Plaintiffs filed an objection to this motion on October 22, 2025.
+On November 6, 2025, the court denied the defendants’ request to stay proceedings, concluding that Plaintiffs’ interests in moving the case forward outweighed the defendants’ interest in a delay.

 This case is ongoing.